-Any of these types can fall into Lawful Stupid (as can either Lawful Evil or Lawful Good) if they are not careful.
+Any of these types can fall into Lawful Stupid (as can either Lawful Evil or Lawful Good) if they are not careful, and not thinking critically, enough.
 However, none of them automatically equate to it, and each has as good a chance of being a Reasonable Authority Figure or equivalent as the next.

 Lawful Neutral characters do not always follow the law.
 It may involve their own personal code which they adhere to strictly.
 In other cases, they are extreme supporters of maintaining or restoring order, regardless of how lawful it is.
 This is especially appropriate in settings where society has broken down — just because things are bad, doesn't mean they have to get worse.
 They have certain ideals that a Lawful Good character would agree with, such as not killing unless threatened, and upholding their word, but tend to look out for themselves.